govaanand37/DevOps-Project/README.md

 ## Scripting Project:
 This folder consist of shell scripting project below are the project I did
 * AWS resource tracker - This script will fetch resources from our AWS account, and it will provide us detailed values for reference purpose.
+* GitHub API Integration - In this shell script, we will interact with the GitHub API to retrieve user and repository details.